 Buehler started to show signs of faltering in the 5th, allowing a walk and a single to start before getting a pair of strikeouts and a fly out to escape.
 The dam finally broke in the 6th after he allowed a double to Anthony Rendon to start and Juan Soto then singled to make it 3-1.
 However, he escaped again by getting a double play and strikeout.

 In the Dodgers half of the 6th, they missed another chance.
-Bellinger led off with a single and then stole second again, but Matt Beaty, Corey Seager, and Enrique Hernandez all struck out.
+Bellinger led off with a single and then stole second again, but Beaty, Seager, and Hernandez all struck out.

 Seemed like a common sense thing with Buehler at 97 pitches to take him out with Kenta Maeda ready, but Dave Roberts let Buehler roll.
 He responded by hitting a batter, but he rebounded with a strikeout and a line out, though he eventually walked another and that was it for him.
 Buehler went 6.2 innings, giving up just the one run on four hits and three walks, striking out seven.